-- 10. specific reports concerning the care and protection of children - 11. information contained in the Register of Interests kept in relation to the Ministerial Code of Conduct - 12. specific information relating to Aboriginal and environmental heritage - 13. information about complaints to Judicial Commission - 14. information about authorised transactions under the Electricity Networks Assets (Authorised Transactions) Act 2015.
+- 7. Documents affecting law enforcement and public safety - 8.
+Specific information relating to transport safety - 9.
+Specific information relation to adoption procedures and Records - 10.
+Specific reports concerning the care and protection of children - 11.
+Information contained in the Register of Interests kept in relation to the Ministerial Code of Conduct - 12.
+Specific information relating to Aboriginal and environmental heritage - 13.
+Information about complaints to Judicial Commission - 14.
+Information about authorised transactions under the Electricity Networks Assets (Authorised Transactions) Act 2015. - 15.
+Information about authorised transaction under Land and Property Information NSW (Authorised Transaction) Act 2016.